ellamac/ca-branching/README.md

 Answer the following questions:

-1. Can you use Pull Requests as a solo developer?
+1. Q: Can you use Pull Requests as a solo developer?
 Is there any benefit in this?
+    A: Yes you can.
+With pull requests it can be easier to verify changes and make sure nothing unwanted is pushed to the main branch.
-2. Assume you have already created a pull request.
+2. Q: Assume you have already created a pull request.
 What happens if you push additional commits to the same  branch?
+    A:
 3. What are "tags", and how can they be useful in pull request handling?